Meet the Team

-In 2019, Al Niece enters his third full time season as team owner of Niece Motorsports in the NASCAR Gander Outdoors Truck Series (NGOTS).
+In 2020, Al Niece enters his fourth full time season as team owner of Niece Motorsports in the NASCAR Gander RV & Outdoors Truck Series (NGROTS).

 Niece Motorsports ran just a handful of races in 2016.
-In 2017, the team ran the full NASCAR Camping World Truck Series season with TJ Bell as the primary driver.
+In 2017, the team ran the full NGROTS season with TJ Bell as the primary driver.

 In addition to Niece Motorsports, Niece is also the founder and president of Niece Equipment in Buda Texas.
 Niece Equipment, which Niece founded in 1978, celebrated its 40th Anniversary in 2018.
 The company provides water and fuel/lube trucks that are engineered with quality and durability in mind.
 Capability ranges from 2,000-gallon water trucks to 12,000-gallon water towers.
 The fuel/lube trucks offered range from 600 to 4,000 gallons.

 Niece was born in 1945 in LaPorte, Indiana to mother and father, Elbert and Delores.
 Niece is the oldest of three children.

 In 1966, Niece graduated high school in Albuquerque, New Mexico.
 In 1967, Niece enlisted in the United States Marine Corps, serving for two years.
 During those two years, Niece deployed to Vietnam with the 3rd Marine Division, Lima Co.
 3rd Marine Regiment.
 During his time in the Marine Corps, Niece earned the rank of Sergeant.